sormy/homebrew-apache2/README.md

 **Configuration**

+You must configure a MPM module on /usr/local/etc/apache2/httpd.conf before using this apache build.
+To do so, add the following line to the config file:

+For prefork MPM:

+LoadModule mpm_prefork_module lib/apache2/modules/mod_mpm_prefork.so

+For worker MPM:

+LoadModule mpm_worker_module lib/apache2/modules/mod_mpm_worker.so

+For event MPM:

+LoadModule mpm_event_module lib/apache2/modules/mod_mpm_event.so

+**Using PHP**

 To use PHP with this apache formula, you must install (or reinstall) php55 with --homebrew-apxs option:

     brew install php55 --homebrew-apxs